If you’re an aspiring Warlock that’s looking for a patron, why not look at striking a deal with an all-powerful Genie?

 This is effectively the ultimate ace up your sleeve.
 Being able to effectively cast any level 6 or lower spell in the game gives you tons of options in a pinch.

 As far as capstone abilities go, this one is pretty amazing!

 As a Warlock, you’ll be choosing a Pact Boon at level 3.
 The Pact Boon that you choose gives you extra abilities in addition to making certain exclusive invocations available to you.

 In other words, the Pact Boon that you choose reinforces how your character works and their role in the party.

 So let’s look at the different Pact Boons and how they relate to the Genie Warlock.

-For a more in-depth look at Pact Boons and how they work for Warlocks in general, check out this other article!
+For a more in-depth look at Pact Boons and how they work for Warlocks in general, check out my full guide to Pact Boons!

 Pact of the Blade

 Unfortunately, the Pact of the Blade doesn’t really have any synergies with the Genie Warlock’s features.

 The Genie Warlock is very caster-focused, so this isn’t a particularly good option.
 While Genie’s Wrath and invocations like Thirsting Blade and Improved Pact Weapon will help your damage output, you’ll be lacking in the defensive department.